remyyounes/module-extractor/hydra-migration-steps.md

 1. Ensure the tests run on Cirlce

-## Mocha Imports
- comment out / remove all of the mocha imports using this regex: `/import (.*) from 'mocha'/`

- We no longer need to import these files as the test configuration will do this for us.

 # Fixing the Mounting / Connecting
 Having to rewire the components through hydra is the only manual labor left, but luckily it isn't hard at all :)